freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 Please pay special attention to the labels `"help wanted"` and `"first timers only"`.
 These are to be added to threads that you think can be opened up to potential contributors for making a pull request.

-A `"first timers only"` label should be applied to a trivial issue (ie a typo fix) and should include additional information.
-You can use this [reply template](reply-templates.md#first-timer-only-issues) for triage.
+For triaging a trivial issue such as a typo fix, it is recommended to apply a "first timers only" label along with additional information.
+You can utilize the [reply template](reply-templates.md#first-timer-only-issues) provided for this purpose.

 #### Closing Stale, Outdated, Inactive Issues and Pull Requests